str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 Decision boundaries drawn by decision trees are very sharp, and fitting a decision tree of unbounded depth to a set of training examples almost inevitably leads to overfitting.
-In an attempt to decrease the variance of your classifier you are going to use a technique called 'Boosting' such as, Ada-, Gradiant- and XG-, boost.
+In an attempt to decrease the variance of your classifier you are going to use a technique called 'Boosting' implementing one of the boosting algorithms such as, Ada-, Gradient- and XG-, boost or your personal favorite.
 Similar to RF, the Decision stumps are short decision trees used in these Ensemble classification methods
 * They are usually short (depth limited)
 * They use smaller (but more of them) random datasets for training with sampling bias